Death Valley National Park

 $195 for hybrid or road bicycle. $295 for electric-assist ebike.

 Fly in and out of Las Vegas, NV.
-Take a complimentary shuttle to our starting hotel.
+Take a 25-minute taxi or Uber to our starting hotel.
 WomanTours will shuttle everyone back to the Las Vegas airport or our starting hotel by 5:00pm on the last day of the tour.

 "After three years or so of looking at the catalog and waiting for the right time to go, I had high expectations.
 Death Valley was everything I had hoped for!"

 DAY 1: We’ll meet in Las Vegas for our rental bike fitting at 3:00pm and then have our orientation and dinner at 5:00pm.
 If you arrive early, sign up for a spa treatment or take a dip in the hotel’s lovely pool.
-After our dinner together, you can take the hotel’s complimentary shuttle to the Strip to take in a show or to simply walk in this city that never sleeps.
+After our dinner together, you can go to the Strip to take in a show or to simply walk in this city that never sleeps.
 0 miles.

 DAY 2: Start the day on your own with breakfast, and then we’ll shuttle two hours to Rhyolite.
 Now a ghost town, it was once the third largest city in Nevada during the gold boom.
 It is where we’ll begin our bicycle ride down into Death Valley.